Learning Neural Networks by Neuron Pursuit: Additional Discussion and Results

-The NP algorithm also contains implicit mechanisms that encourages balancedness in the weights.
-In the first iteration, the weights are initialized along a KKT point of the constrained NCF and then minimized via gradient descent.
-From \Cref{bal_r1_kkt}, the weights at the KKT points are balanced.
-Hence, if the step-size is small, the weights can be expected to remain balanced during gradient descent iterations.
-In later iterations, the incoming and outgoing weights of the newly added neurons are along a KKT point of an appropriate constrained NCF, which are also balanced.
-Thus, if the weights at the end of the previous iteration were balanced, then the weights would remain balanced after adding the neuron.
-Hence, if the step-size is small, the weights can be expected to remain balanced during gradient descent iterations.
-Nevertheless, if the step-size is large and/or large number of iterations are used, the weights could become unbalanced.
-This can be rectified by using the algorithm in \citet{saul_bal} at the end of each iteration of NP.
+The NP algorithm also implicitly encourages balancedness in the weights.
+In the first iteration, the weights are initialized along a KKT point of a constrained NCF, which are balanced (Lemma \ref{bal_r1_kkt}).
+Thus, for small step-size, the weights can be expected to remain balanced during optimization via gradient descent.
+In later iterations, weights of the newly added neurons are along a KKT point of a constrained NCF, which are also balanced.
+Thus, if the weights at the end of the previous iteration were balanced and for small step-size, the weights can be expected to remain balanced during optimization via gradient descent.
+Nevertheless, if the weights become unbalanced due to some reason, applying the algorithm from \citet{saul_bal} at the end of each NP iteration can restore balance.
+Also, we balance the weights after every iteration of NP for the PVR task; in other experiments we found that weights typically remain nearly balanced throughout training.

-Finally, although our discussion focused on three-layer ReLU networks, the arguments extend to deeper networks.
-For activation functions of the form $\sigma(x) = \max(x,\alpha x)^p$ with $p\geq 2$, the only quantitative change is that the norm of incoming weights should be $\sqrt{p}$ times the outgoing weights, rather than being equal.
-Note, however, that the balancing algorithm in \citet{saul_bal} is designed for ReLU/Leaky ReLU; how to generalize it to $\max(x,\alpha x)^p$ is unclear.
-In our experiments for the PVR task, which uses ReLU activation, we balance the weights after every iteration of NP; in other experiments we found that weights typically remain nearly balanced throughout training.
+Although our discussion focused on three-layer ReLU networks, the arguments extend to deeper networks.
+For activations of the form $\sigma(x) = \max(x,\alpha x)^p$ with $p\geq 2$, the only quantitative change is that the norm of incoming weights should be $\sqrt{p}$ times the outgoing weights, rather than being equal. \eqref#1{equation~\ref{#1}}